bglima/PDI-Project/README.md

 4. The .xml files can be converted to .csv, and then to .record using the scripts present in [Racoon Object Detection](https://github.com/datitran/raccoon_dataset) repository.

 5. In order to train your network, you first need to have its configuration.
 Configuration samples: [here](https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs).
 Also, if you choose to use a pre-existing model, you can use some pre-trained checkpoints and its features.
 Pre-trained models: [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+The goal is to reach a loss that is smaller than 1.
+   After you get to it, you need to export a frozen inference graph.
+There is [a script](https://github.com/tensorflow/models/blob/master/research/object_detection/export_inference_graph.py) that does this in TensorFlow object detection repository.

+6. In the same repository you can find a [Jupyter Notebook script](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) showing all the necessary steps to test your trained network.

 In the configuration samples, you basically need to search for the PATH_TO_BE_CONFIGURED in the .config files.
 They are:
 * fine_tune_checkpoint - If you are using pre-trained models